DretzHA/BLE-IPS-Sensor-Fusion/README.md

 # BLE-IPS-Sensor-Fusion

-This repository was disponibilized to realize the sensor fusion using Angle-RSSI Fusion Localization (ARFL) with the dataset provide by Girolami et. al.
+This repository was made available to perform sensor fusion using Angle-RSSI Fusion Localization (ARFL) with the dataset provided by Girolami et al.

-The detail about ARFL can be read in the article:
+Details about ARFL can be found in the article:
 A. Fabris, O. K. Rayel, J.L.
 Rebelatto, G. L. Moritz, and R. D. Souza, "AoA And RSSI-based BLE Indoor Positioning System wtih Kalman Filter and Data Fusion".

 The dataset is available for download in: